LivDunn/k8s-tutorial/README.md

 run this `kubectl get po -A` and wait until all services show 1/1

 `minikube dashboard` -- this might hang on checking proxy give it time it finally kicks in

+# build container

+`docker build -t k8s-tutorial .`

+`docker tag k8s-tutorial {YOUR_HUB_NAME}/k8s-tutorial:latest`

+`docker push {YOUR_HUB_NAME}/k8s-tutorial:latest`

+-- Might have issue pushing from the cmd line - if so login via your docker desktop app and push from there

 # imperative commands